Zenika/zenicat/server/README.md

 # Run server

-Run `yarn run dev` to start project.
+Run `yarn run start` to start project.

 It's going to start on `localhost:3000`